aherbert/gdsc-smlm/docs/model_plugins.rst

 Ranking Filters
 ^^^^^^^^^^^^^^^

 When all the scores have been computed for the filters in a filter set, the filters are ranked.
 Ranking is performed using two chosen scoring metrics.
-The first metric is chosen as a minimum limit that must be achieved; this is the ``Criteria`` metric.
+The first metric is chosen as a minimum limit that must be achieved; this is the ``Criteria`` metric with the limit specified as the ``Criteria limit``.
 The second metric is chosen to rank all the filters that pass the criteria; this is the ``Score`` metric.
 If no filters pass the criteria then a warning is written to the ``ImageJ`` log window.

 This ranking system allows filters to be restricted to those that function at a minimum desired level and then ranked.
 For example assessing all filters that achieve 95% precision and then ranking by recall would pick the best filter for high confidence in the results, and assessing all filters that achieve 80% recall and then ranking by precision would pick the best filter for returning a high number of localisations but potentially also returning many false positives.
 Note that some scores are better as they get lower.
 In this case the plugin reverses the ordering to pick the best filter.

-The original score metrics are used by default for selection and ranking.
-The precision is used to set the ``Criteria limit``.
-The results are then ranked using the Jaccard score.
-Using the Jaccard ensures that the best possible filter is chosen since this score maximises the overlap between predicted and actual results.
 Note that when ranking filters if the score is the same then the rank is determined by the criteria metric.

 The use of the ``Criteria`` filter can be disabled by setting the ``Criteria limit`` to a value achievable by any filter, e.g. Precision = 0.